v1shanker/capstone/pages/weekly-update-1.md

 **Vikram**

 + Created the website.
-+ Started assmebling the chassis.
++ Started assembling the chassis.
 + Co-wrote the design document.

 **David**